proactis-documentation/documentation-source/docs/p2p/purchaseInvoiceGateway.md

 * As with the other XML gateways, an XML document can only contain documents for a single department.
 * The schema, documentation and error messages are all written in English.

+---

 ## Order Based Invoices - Worked Example

-This section of the document walks you through the creation of a simple document.
+This section of the document walks you through the creation of a simple order based invoice.

 ### XML Document